onedata/onedata-documentation/docs/admin-guide/oneprovider/installation.md

 sudo systemctl restart oneprovider.service
 ```

-In case you need to start a fresh instance of Oneprovider use the following commands.
+In case you need to start a fresh instance of Oneprovider, use the following commands.
 Note
-that this will **remove all users data** managed by this Oneprovider instance:
+that this will **remove all users' data** managed by this Oneprovider instance:

 ```sh
 sudo systemctl stop oneprovider.service